VPNL/TemporalChannels/README.md

 To work with the example dataset, download the [data archives](https://osf.io/mw5pk) and extract all session directories in `~/TemporalChannels/data/` of your local branch of the repository.

 To work with your own dataset, create a separate directory for each experimental session in  `~/TemporalChannels/data/`.
 Here, a *session* is an fMRI scan session for a single participant comprised of a series of runs acquired with the same scan settings (slice prescription, voxel size, etc.).
 Therefore, a single participant can have multiple session directories (e.g., from experiments on different days).
+Data used for model fitting should vary experimental timing parameters and ideally contain prolonged baseline periods (≥12 s) to allow consistent baseline subtraction across different conditions and experiments.

 Each session directory should contain the following subdirectories: